Therapy for Life Changes &

 Breakups, relationship changes & losses

 You might be navigating the sharp pain of a breakup or divorce, or feeling that deep relationship anxiety that signals something is wrong.
-Sometimes a loss is clear-cut.
-Other times, it’s quieter—the relationship continues, but you realize the dynamic requires you to mask parts of yourself, or the old patterns no longer feel safe in your body.

 This questioning can lead to exploring different ways of relating, like non-monogamy or polyamory, as you get clearer on your authentic needs.
 For others, it’s about recognizing when a connection has run its course, or when patterns of codependency have caused you to drift away from yourself.